CS445-PACU/BigDB_Example/README.md

 ## Files

 * basicErrorHandling.php
+  *  from PHPExamples
 * *connDB.php - does not exist, create from connDB_template.php*
 * connDB_template.php
+  *  from PHPExamples.
+Copy to connDB.php and fill out Database, PUNetID, and Password.
 * findCourseByProfIDCourseID.php
 * findCoursesByProfID.php
 * findCoursesByTitle.php